meg768/homebridge-telldus-tellstick-duo/README.md

 and exposes them to HomeKit and you have the ability to turn the switches on or off.
 And, of course, you may change the device names and group them into rooms on your iPhone or iPad.

-But as stated, only switches are supported at the moment.
+The following Telldus models are supported

+    * selflearning-switch
+    * codeswitch
+    * temperature
+    * temperaturehumidity

 ## Useful Links